 Delhi's air quality improves marginally

-Delhi recorded a marginal improvement in the air quality on Saturday morning due to a slight increase in wind speed.
-The overall air quality index in the city read 340 at 9 am, down from 360 at 4 pm on Friday.
+Delhi and National Capital Region (NCR) recorded a marginal improvement in the air quality on Saturday due to a slight increase in wind speed.
+The overall air quality index (AQI) in the city read 312 at 4 pm, down from 360 at the same time on Friday.

-Most of the air quality monitoring stations in Delhi recorded AQI in the very poor category.
-Nehru Nagar was the most-polluted area with an AQI of 387, while Shadipur (268) was the least polluted.
+Most of the 37 air quality monitoring stations in Delhi recorded AQI in the lower end the "very poor" category.
+Nehru Nagar was the most polluted area with an AQI of 351, while Dilshad Garden (213) was the least polluted.

-Neighboring Ghaziabad (380), Greater Noida (364), Gurgaon (310), Faridabad (318) and Noida (349) also recorded a slight dip in pollution levels.
-Weather experts had earlier said an increase in wind speed would result in some improvement in air quality on Saturday and Sunday.
+Neighbouring Ghaziabad (347), Greater Noida (336), Gurgaon (278), Faridabad (280) and Noida (322) also recorded a slight dip in pollution levels.
+Weather experts said the air quality will improve further on Sunday due to moderate winds blowing in the region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)